-- Use the supplied charger to charge the included battery.
-See "Charging the EZ-Start Battery" on page 22. - Do not charge batteries inside of an automobile.
-Do not charge batteries while driving in an automobile.
-The charger is equipped with a long cord intended to allow the battery to be charged outside of an automobile when using the automobile's auxiliary power socket.
-If the cord will not reach outside of the automobile, find another power source. - · Never leave batteries to charge unattended. - · Allow the battery pack to cool off before charging. - Do not use battery packs that have been damaged in any way.
-Do not use battery packs that have damaged wiring, exposed wiring, or a damaged connector as this may create the risk of fire. - Children should have responsible adult supervision when charging and handling batteries. - Never charge batteries on wood, cloth, carpet or on any other flammable material. - Do not operate the charger in a cluttered space, or place objects on top of the charger or battery. - If a battery gets hot to the touch during the charging process (temperature greater than 140°F / 60°C), disconnect the battery from the charger and discontinue charging immediately. - Always store battery packs safely out of the reach of children and pets. - · Do not expose the charger to water or moisture. - Do not disassemble the charger. - Only use approved chargers for Nickel Metal Hydride (NiMH) battery packs.
+- € Use the supplied chargers to charge the included battery.
+See "Charging the EZ-Start Battery" on page 22. - Never leave batteries to charge unattended. - Allow the battery pack to cool off before charging. - Do not use battery packs that have been damaged in any way. - Do not use battery packs that have damaged wiring, exposed wiring, or a damaged connector. - Children should have responsible adult supervision when charging and handling batteries. - Only use approved chargers for NiMH battery packs (such as Part #2921 or the Traxxas TRX Power Charger, Part #3030X).
 Do not exceed the maximum charge rate of 1 amp. - Do not short-circuit the battery pack.
-This may cause burns and severe damage to the battery pack. - Do not burn or puncture the batteries.
+This may cause burns and severe damage to the battery pack - Do not burn or puncture the batteries.
 Toxic materials could be released.
-If eye or skin contact occurs, flush with water. - Store the battery pack in a dry location, away from heat sources and direct sunlight. - NiMH batteries must be recycled or disposed of properly.
+If eye or skin contact occurs, flush with water. - Store the battery pack in a dry location, away from heat sources and direct sunlight. - Nickel Metal Hydride batteries must be recycled or disposed of properly.